 Outside of paint drying time, it is a quick and inexpensive party favor to make for friends and family.

-I can’t wait to read my family’s memories at the end of 2017.
-With a new baby on the way, I know it will be filled with lots of great memories!!!
+I can’t wait to read my family’s memories at the end of 2020.
+I know it will be filled with lots of great memories!!!

 Other Waverly Inspirations Projects